Dynamical signature of vortex mass in Fermi superfluids

-In this manuscript we envision a similar scenario for quantum vortices, the elementary excitations of a rotating superfluid.
-The simplest, yet very popular and useful, theoretical model describes vortices as massless, funnel-like objects, devoid of any inertial effects.
-Recent theoretical works highlighted that a non-zero mass (yielded, e.g., by tracer particles trapped in their cores) has profound signatures and, in particular, leads to distinctive dynamical properties, namely rapid transverse oscillations of the vortex~\cite{Richaud2021,Dambroise2024}.
-As an example, a massless vortex confined in a circular bucket travels in an ideal circular orbit, while a massive vortex exhibits additional radial oscillations, as depicted schematically in Fig.~\ref{fig:Scheme}.
+In this Letter we explore a similar scenario for quantum vortices, which are fundamental excitations found across various quantum fluids.
+The simplest, yet very popular and useful, theoretical model describes vortices as massless funnel-shaped objects, devoid of any inertial effects~\cite{Kim2004,Hernandez2024}.
+Recent theoretical works highlighted that a non-zero mass has a profound dynamical signature, namely rapid transverse oscillations of the vortex~\cite{Richaud2021,Dambroise2024} which have no counterpart in the massless case.
+As an example, a massless vortex confined in a circular bucket travels in an ideal circular orbit, while a massive vortex exhibits additional radial oscillations, as shown schematically in Figs.~\ref{fig:Zero-temperature-results}(a-b).

-The very existence of such a vortex mass and its origin have been foreshadowed in several works scattered through the decades (see Refs.~\cite{Baym1983,Simula2018} and references therein).
-Various predictions for the vortex mass have been made over the years, based on different assumptions and phenomenological approaches.
-In fermionic superfluids including superconductors, the appearance of a mass is naturally ascribed to the normal component trapped in the core~\cite{Kopnin1991,Kopnin1998,Simanek1995,Duan1993,Volovik1998,Kopnin2002,Simula2018,Suhl1965,Simanek1994,Sonin2013} and to the bound fermionic states in the core identified by Caroli, De Gennes, and Matricon~\cite{Caroli1964}.
-Yet, different mechanisms with conflicting predictions have been proposed and consensus is lacking on both the microscopic origin of the mass, and --most importantly-- on the impact of an interial mass on the observable properties of the vortex.
-In this work we fill this gap by means of large scale numerical calculations where we unambiguously detect small transverse oscillations of the vortex trajectory which are a distinctive feature of the presence of a mass.
-The frequency of the oscillations is well reproduced by a massive point-vortex model with a mass which is remarkably close to the one we estimate from the properties of the normal state component.
+The very existence of such vortex mass and its origin have been foreshadowed in several works scattered through the decades (see Refs.~\cite{Baym1983,Simula2018} and references therein).
+These pioneering studies were unavoidably limited to phenomenological approaches that required different a priori assumptions and that led to several distinct estimates of the vortex effective mass.
+In fermionic superfluids including superconductors, the appearance of a mass has been tentatively ascribed either to the normal component trapped in the core~\cite{Kopnin1991,Kopnin1998,Simanek1995,Duan1993,Volovik1998,Kopnin2002,Simula2018,Suhl1965,Simanek1994,Sonin2013}, or to the bound fermionic states in the core identified by Caroli, De Gennes, and Matricon~\cite{Caroli1964}.
+Yet, different mechanisms with conflicting predictions have been proposed, and consensus is lacking on both the microscopic origin of the mass and, most importantly, on its impact on the observable properties of the vortex.